palpalani/laravel-sqs-queue-json-reader/README.md

 Laravel expects SQS messages to be generated in a specific format that includes job handler class and a serialized job.

-Note: Implemented tm read multiple messages from queue.
+Note: Implemented to read multiple messages from queue.

 But in certain cases you may want to parse messages from 3rd party applications, custom JSON messages and so on.